hiconic-os/tfcloud-operator2/MIGRATION.md

         ```sh
         kubectl -n your-namespace set image deployment/tfcloud-your-namespace-controller-manager manager=your.docker.host/tribefire-cloud/tribefire-operator:2.2
         ```

+1. Update the etcd-operator.
+Easiest way to do this is to undeploy the existing deployment and then recreating it.
+After this you will need to recreate all etcd clusters.
+This step assumes that there is a valid file `config/manager/secrets/.dockerconfigjson` which will be used to pull the etcd-operator image.

+    1. Undeploy

+        ```sh
+        make undeploy-etcd
+        ```

+    1. Recreate/deploy

+        ```sh
+        make deploy-etcd
+        ```

 1. Update etcd clusters.
 To do this you will need to recreate the etcd cluster and then restart the tribefire-master pod.